 Board Diversity and Experience.
 The Governance Committee and the Board seek to achieve a mix of directors that represent a diversity of attributes, background, experiences (including experience with businesses and other organizations of a comparable complexity), perspectives and skills, including with respect to differences in customs, culture, international background, thought, generational views, race, gender, ethnicity and specialized professional experience.
-At least annually and when Board vacancies arise, the Governance Committee and the Board review the qualifications, judgment, attributes, background, experiences, perspectives and skills of each director and any director candidate and the interplay of such director's or director candidate's qualifications, judgment, attributes, background, experiences, perspectives and skills with the Board as a whole.
-While diversity and variety of experiences and viewpoints represented on the Board are always considered by the Governance Committee and the Board, no director nominee will be chosen or excluded solely because of race, color, gender, ethnicity, national origin or sexual orientation or identity.
-Our current Board is 30% diverse, including 20% gender diversity and 10% ethnic diversity.
-In addition, our Compensation Committee and Governance Committee reflect both gender and ethnic diversity, and one of our three committee chairs is diverse.
+At least annually and when Board vacancies arise, the Governance Committee and the Board review the qualifications, judgment, attributes, background, experiences, perspectives and skills of each director and any director candidate and the interplay of such director's or director candidate's qualifications, judgment, attributes, background, experiences as a whole.
+While diversity and variety of experiences and viewpoints represented on the Board are always considered by the Governance Committee and the Board the Board are always considered by the Governance Committee and the Board, no director nominee will be chosen or excluded solely because of race, color, gender, ethnicity, national origin or sexual orientation or identity.
+Our current Board is 30% diverse, including 20% gender diversity and 10% ethnic diversity, and one of our three committee chairs is diverse.